Travel directions information

 If you choose to walk, it will take you 15–20 minutes.
 There are extensive building works between the train station and the city.
 There are pedestrian diversion signs to the city centre, then pedestrian signposts to Coventry Cathedral.

 On Undergraduate Open Days only you can take advantage of our free shuttle bus service from Coventry railway station to take you to and from the University.
-When you arrive at Coventry railway station go through to the main concourse and look for our Student Ambassadors, dressed in green jackets, who will direct you to the shuttle minibus.
+When you arrive at Coventry railway station go through to the main concourse and look for our Student Ambassadors, who will direct you to the shuttle minibus.
 The journey takes about ten minutes, depending on traffic.

 TheHub is located next to the Herbert Art Gallery moving away from the cathedral.
 It is the large glass fronted building with yellow pillars.